Goddess Lakshmi: Hindu Deity of Wealth, Fortune & Divine Grace

 In Exact Adherence to Goddess Lakshmi’s Classical Iconography (Large Size)

 In terms of Lakshmi’s iconography, she is frequently depicted as an elegant, golden-coloured woman draped in a red saree and adorned with gold ornaments, which are all meant to signify wealth.
 She is either standing or seated on a lotus throne while also holding a lotus in her hand, as well as a pot of money.
-Goddess Lakshmi is not merely a giver of wealth — she is the embodiment of divine balance: material abundance united with spiritual fulfillment.
+Goddess Lakshmi is the embodiment of divine balance: material abundance united with spiritual fulfillment.

 Symbols & Their Meanings